idrlykforeal/Unit-4/Project_Unit_4.md

 ### Rationale for Proposed solution
 A website would be the perfect platform because it is one of the most accessible platforms that can run on browsers which all users will be able to have.
+It also allows all the requirements of Project IKOU: it has post and get requests that allow users to register and login, and create posts.

 Python Flask is a great tool to develop websites because it is simple and flexible.
 Flask provides a lightweight and modular structure that allows developers to build web applications quickly and easily.
 With a built-in development server and support for multiple extensions, Python Flask can be used to add functionality to the application.
 Flask is particularly suitable for small to medium-sized web applications with low to medium traffic, which is what we are aiming for.

-HTML and CSS are the base languages of website development.
+To build up the website, HTML and CSS are the base languages of website development.
 With HTML, we are able to build the structure and content of the website, and with CSS, we are able to edit the styling and layout.
 Together, they provide the structure and appearance of websites.

-SQLite is a great database to store user posts and data in since SQLite is a lightweight, file-based relational database.
+To store user information and post informations, SQLite is a great choice since SQLite is a lightweight, file-based relational database.
 It is suitable for small to medium-sized web applications.
 SQLite stores data in a single file, making access, usage, and maintenance simple.

 ### Success Criteria